The people hoping to persuade UK to vote to stay in the EU

 The cross-party umbrella group was the only organisation to apply to the Electoral Commission for the status of flag bearer for the Remain side, which confers special financial benefits.

-It will be able to spend up to £7m during the campaign, including a £600,000 public grant for a free public mailshot and TV broadcasts.
-There are a number of other groups backing the Remain campaign but they will have a spending limit of £700,000.
+It is able to spend up to £7m during the campaign, including a £600,000 public grant for a free public mailshot and TV broadcasts.
+There are a number of other groups backing the Remain campaign but they have a spending limit of £700,000.

 What does it do?

-Britain Stronger in Europe will play a crucial role in shaping the referendum debate and taking on the arguments of its rival Vote Leave.
+Britain Stronger in Europe has played a crucial role in shaping the referendum debate and taking on the arguments of its rival Vote Leave.

-It is expected to focus on the economic benefits of the UK remaining in the EU, the enhanced global influence that membership brings for Britain and the uncertainty that will be caused by a vote to leave.
+It has focused primarily on the economic benefits of the UK remaining in the EU, the enhanced global influence that membership brings for Britain and the uncertainty that will be caused by a vote to leave.

 It is a Westminster-based group, which has the support of a plethora of pro-EU campaign groups, including the European Movement, Open Europe and the Centre for European Reform.

-It is seeking to broaden its appeal, particularly to younger and BME voters.
+It has sought to broaden its appeal, particularly to younger and BME voters.
 Its board members include Megan Dunn, the president of the National Union of Students, theatre director Jude Kelly and former Channel 4 presenter June Sarpong.

 Who funds it?

-Investment banks Goldman Sachs and Citi have said they will support the campaign with six-figure sums while hedge fund boss David Harding is on the board of the organisation.
+Investment banks Goldman Sachs and Citi have said they will support the campaign with six-figure sums while hedge fund boss David Harding, who is on the board of the organisation, has given £750,000 so far.

 The key players